bvi1994/marko-giphy-keyboard/tutorial.md

 </div>
 ```

-That's right, Marko components output HTML.
-Alright, it's an oversimplication.
-What actually happens is that Marko renders the `<list-of-numbers />` directly to the VDOM which then quickly renders the view on the browswer.
+ What happens is that Marko renders the `<list-of-numbers />` **directly by outputting the HTML directly.** Actually, Marko renders to the VDOM which then quickly renders the view on the browswer.

 What is a VDOM?
 At a high level, a VDOM is just a representation of the actual DOM (the actual model that is render on the browswer) that is more efficient to update than DOM maniuplation.
 The implementation details on how Marko does it can be found [here](https://markojs.com/docs/why-is-marko-fast/).